clairetn/katacoda-scenarios/ifb-unix/session03/step-GrepCommand.md

 `grep nom_gene beautifulFriendLong.bed`

->>Print the line that contains the XYZ gene name in the file beautifulFriendLong.bed ?
-( ) aaa
+>> Print the line that contains the XYZ gene name in the file beautifulFriendLong.bed? << ( ) aaa
 ( ) aaa
 (*) ici